2024 Magdeburg car attack: Aftermath

 Hundreds of people created a makeshift memorial with flowers, lit candles and toys, at the nearby St. John's Church.
 Magdeburg police urged citizens to stay home.
 Erfurt's Christmas market was cleared, while Halle's remained open with additional security.
 The New York City Police Department in the US also increased security at Christmas markets in response to the attack.

-A memorial service for dead victims will take place in Magdeburg Cathedral.
+A memorial service for dead victims took place in Magdeburg Cathedral.
 Interior minister Nancy Faeser ordered flags lowered to half-staff at all federal buildings across the country.
 The Deutsche Fußball Liga (DFL) called on all sides of the top two divisions of German football to wear black armbands in memory of the victims and have minutes of silence in several Bundesliga games.

 Publications such as Politico and The Wall Street Journal wrote that the attack could reinvigorate discussions of immigration in Germany ahead of the federal election in 2025.
 After a knife attack in Aschaffenburg on 22 January 2025 by a perpetrator allegedly from Afghanistan, in which a 41-year-old and a 2-year-old died, the Magdeburg car attack, along with stabbings in Mannheim and Solingen that had taken place earlier in 2024, was seen as reason for pre-election debates pivoting away from the state of the economy to migration and domestic security.

 In parliamentary hearings on 30 December that had been announced by a senior lawmaker about a week earlier, whose participants included interior minister Nancy Faeser and the heads of the Federal Police, the Federal Criminal Police Office (BKA), and the Federal Intelligence Service (BND), Faeser assured a thorough investigation.
 She pointed out that the suspect did not fit into a pre-existing pattern, but that there had been indications of psychological issues.
 She also said that it was still far too early to draw conclusions regarding how such indications should be assessed and taken into account in the future.
 Several members of parliament who were present at the hearing said that German authorities had received numerous notices about the suspect.